ramiQaraqra/File-Server-Protection-System/README.md

 ### Key Features
 * **Real-Time Monitoring:** Uses the `watchdog` library to detect "File Created" and "File Modified" events instantly.
 * **Automated Scanning:** Integrates with the open-source **ClamAV Daemon** (`clamd`) for high-performance scanning.
-* **Concurrency Handling:** Implements a locking mechanism to prevent race conditions when multiple threads or events try to scan the same file simultaneously.
+* **Non-Blocking Architecture:** Implements `ThreadPoolExecutor` with concurrent worker threads, enabling parallel file scanning without blocking the observer.
-* **Smart Startup:** Includes a "Scan on Startup" routine to detect threats that may have been introduced while the system was offline.
+* **Smart Startup:** Includes a "Scan on Startup" routine to detect threats that may have been introduced while the system was offline, while simultaneously monitoring for new files in real-time.

 ##  Prerequisites & Installation